Perryville Battlefield State Historic Site

-Perryville Battlefield State Historic Site is a 745 acre park near Perryville in Boyle County, Kentucky.
+Perryville Battlefield State Historic Site is a 745 acre park near Perryville, Kentucky.
 The park continues to expand with purchases of parcels by the Office of Kentucky Nature Preserves' Kentucky Heritage Land Conservation Fund and the American Battlefield Trust.
 An interpretive museum is located near the site where many Confederate soldiers killed in the Battle of Perryville were buried.
-Additionally, monuments, interpretive signage, and cannons mark notable events that occurred during the battle.
+Monuments, interpretive signage, and cannons also mark notable events during the battle.
 The site became part of the Kentucky State Park System in 1936.

 Battle

-The battle was fought on October 8, 1862, between the Union Army of the Ohio, commanded by Maj.
+The battle was fought on October 8, 1862, between the U.S. Army of the Ohio, commanded by U.S. Maj.
 Gen. Don Carlos Buell, and the Confederate Army of Mississippi, commanded by Gen. Braxton Bragg.
-The battle was a tactical victory for the Confederates, but a strategic victory for the Union because Bragg withdrew his army from Kentucky, which remained in Union hands for the remainder of the war.
+The battle was a tactical victory for the Confederates but a strategic victory for the United States because Bragg withdrew his army from Kentucky, which remained in U.S. hands for the remainder of the war.

 Perryville's homes and farms were left in shambles by the battle.
-Henry P. "Squire" Bottom, a slave-owning Unionist on whose farm a significant portion of the battle was fought, suffered losses of pork, corn, hay, and wood to Union soldiers who remained in the area for weeks after the fighting.
-During the battle Bottom also had significant damage to his farm, including the loss of a substantial barn filled with hay that burned completely due to artillery fire from a Confederate battery.
-Other accounts note that nearly all residents of the area suffered some losses as well as having their homes and outbuildings used as field hospitals.
+Henry P. "Squire" Bottom, a Unionist enslaver on whose farm a significant portion of the battle was fought, suffered losses of pork, corn, hay, and wood to U.S. Army soldiers who remained in the area for weeks after the fighting.
+Bottom's farm was significantly damaged during the battle, including the loss of a substantial barn filled with hay that burned completely due to artillery fire from a Confederate battery.
+Other accounts note that nearly all area residents suffered some losses and had their homes and outbuildings used as field hospitals.

-The main force of the Union army had buried most of their dead in long trenches before pursuing Bragg, but most of the Confederate dead were still unburied a week after the battle.
-Union soldiers finally forced local residents to help them lay the dead in shallow trenches carved in the dry soil.
+The main U.S. Army force buried most of their dead in long trenches before pursuing Bragg, but most Confederate dead were still unburied a week after the battle.
+U.S. soldiers required Perryville residents to help them lay the dead in shallow trenches carved into the dry soil.
 Two months later, 347 were reburied in a mass grave on Bottom's land.
-In 1886 a total of 435 Confederates were buried on Bottom's land; this land was chosen because their dead lay thickest on the eastern slope.
+In 1886, 435 Confederates were buried on Bottom's land; this land was chosen because their dead lay thickest on the eastern slope.
 Although Bottom claimed that about 100 were identified, the only remnants of the cemetery were a corner of a stone wall and one headstone—that of Samuel H. Ransom of the 1st Tennessee Infantry CSA.

-At the end of the war in 1865, Union soldiers reburied the remains of 969 Federal dead in a national cemetery at Perryville with a stone wall, two gates and plans for a monument.
-The monument was never erected, however, and in 1867 the new cemetery was closed and the Federal dead transferred to Camp Nelson in Jessamine County, Kentucky, leaving no identified Federal dead on the field at Perryville.
+At the war's end in 1865, the U.S. Army reburied the remains of 969 U.S. soldiers in a national cemetery at Perryville with a stone wall, two gates, and plans for a monument.
+The monument was never erected, however, and in 1867 the new cemetery was closed, and the U.S. fallen soldiers transferred to Camp Nelson National Cemetery in Jessamine County, Kentucky, leaving no identified U.S. casualties on the field at Perryville.